base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 Create an `async` function to call the basescan api.
 Basescan offers a few endpoints to interact with their api with the base url being: `https://api.basescan.org/api`

-To verify a contract we'll use the `verifysourcecode` route, with the `contract` module, and our `apiKey` as query parameters.
+To verify a contract you will use the `verifysourcecode` route, with the `contract` module, and your `apiKey` as query parameters.

-We now need to pass data to the API that lets it know what we want to do.. (something like this) this includes the ffile format, contract version etc.

 :::tip Unsure what data to input?